lukaspustina/Evernote.lbaction/README.md

 * `todo:*` -- matches notes that contain todos

-See the link above for more details of Evernote's search grammer.
+See the link above for more details of Evernote's search grammar.

 #### Open Note